-Class Project (25 %): You will work on a class group project during the semester.
-Groups will be created by the instructor at the beginning of the semester taking into consideration students majors to ensure all groups are multidisciplinary.
-For the class project you will need to examine the environments of discovered habitable extrasolar planets in terms of nutrients, energy sources, liquids, temperature, and atmosphere.
-Your project will be to plan a mock mission to one of these habitable extrasolar planets.
-Students in each group will work on creating science goals for the mission, assessing the technology required, putting together a budget, and creating a short advertising video to gather support for the mission.
+Students need to examine the properties of habitable extrasolar planets and create their environments to include nutrients, energy sources, liquids, temperature, surface gravity and atmosphere.
+They will also design a plausible alien life to inhabit the planet based on how Earth species evolved and adapt to different environments.
+The students will then work on listing the science goals for their mission, assessing the technology required, putting together a budget, and producing advertising material (including a short video ad) to gather support for the mission.
 All mock missions will compete for funding.
-Each group will present the mission to the class at the end of the semester, and the class will rank all missions to prioritize "funding".
-During the semester, students will study and discuss current international space missions, their goals and impacts.
+Each group will present the mission to the class during the last two weeks of the semester, and the class (including TA and instructor) will rank all missions to prioritize "funding".